openebs-archive/openebs-docs/docs/overview.md

 ---
 ------

-<font size="6">Introduction</font>
+## Introduction ##

 OpenEBS is the leading open-source project for container-attached and container-native storage on Kubernetes.
 OpenEBS adopts Container Attached Storage (CAS) approach, where each workload is provided with a dedicated storage controller.
 OpenEBS implements granular storage policies and isolation that enable users to optimize storage for each specific workload.
-OpenEBS runs in user space and does not have any Linux kernel module dependencies.
+OpenEBS is built completely in userspace making it highly portable to run across any OS/platform.

+OpenEBS is a collection Storage Engines, allowing you to pick the right storage solution for your Stateful workloads and the type of Kubernetes platform.

 See OpenEBS  <a href="/docs/next/features.html">Features & Benefits</a>
-and <a href="/docs/next/usecases.html" target="">Use cases</a>.
+and <a href="https://github.com/openebs/openebs/blob/master/ADOPTERS.md" target="_blank">OpenEBS Adoption stories</a>.

 <br>

-<font size="6">Quickstart</font>
+## Quickstart

-- OpenEBS requires iSCSI client to be configured and `iscsid` service running on the worker nodes.
+- When using synchronous replication, iSCSI is used to attach storage from OpenEBS to application pods.
+Hence OpenEBS requires iSCSI client to be configured and `iscsid` service running on the worker nodes.
   Verify if [iSCSI service is up](/docs/next/prerequisites.html) and running before starting the installation.

 - Default installation works in most of the cases.
-As a Kubernetes cluster-admin, start the default installation using either
+As a *Kubernetes cluster-admin*, start the default installation using either

   ```
   helm repo add openebs https://openebs.github.io/charts